jtakayama/makahiki/install/redhat_readme.txt

 time and produce a large amount of output.
 ===============================================================================

 2.0.
-Installing and configuring other dependencies
+Installing and Configuring Dependencies
 ===============================================================================
 The install/ directory in the top-level makahiki directory contains the install_altinstall.py script.
 It is used to install dependencies for Makahiki.